yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/GWAS_stratification.md

 Next, population structure, a major confounder in GWAS, was investigated.
 Two methods for identifying population stratification were compared:

+**1. Principal Component Analysis**

-1. Principal Component Analysis (PCA) was used to detect latent population structure in the genotype matrix.
+Principal Component Analysis (PCA) was used to detect latent population structure in the genotype matrix.
 Logistic regression analyses were repeated after removing the PC1 signal (whitening) and also by including PC1 as a covariate to correct for stratification.